eXascaleInfolab/clubmark/README.md

   * Specification of the global and per executable constraints for the maximal execution time and memory consumption;
   * Binding of any executable to the specified set of logical CPUs (affinity masking) to employ advantages of the NUMA hardware executing apps in parallel not affecting their CPU caches (dedicating L1/2/3 caches);
   * Tracing of the execution time, CPU timings (user and kernel) and peak RAM RSS memory consumption;
-- Load balancing of the executing apps to employ as much as possible available hardware resources respecting the specified constraints;
+- Load balancing of the executing apps to employ all available hardware resources respecting the specified constraints;
 - Resilience and fault tolerance (failover execution), where crashes of some running applications does not affect execution of other applications and other scheduled jobs associated with the crashed application.

 Properties specific for the clustering algorithms benchmarking:
-- Synthetic networks generation with the extended [LFR Framework](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp) and subsequent shuffling;
+- Synthetic networks generation with the extended [LFR Framework](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp) and subsequent shuffling (network nodes and links reordering);
 - Execution of the [clustering algorithms](algorithms/README.md) on the specified networks;
-- Evaluation of the extrinsic (modularity, conductance) and intrinsic (various NMIs and F1-Scores) quality measures for the generalized clustering algorithms (considering overlaps and multiple resolutions/scales if any);
+- Evaluation of the intrinsic (modularity, conductance) and extrinsic quality / accuracy (mean F1-Score family, NMIs and Omega Index / Fuzzy Adjusted Rand Index) measures for the generalized clustering algorithms (considering overlaps and multiple resolutions/scales if any);
 - Selection of the best result for the parameterized clustering algorithms among the results produced for the specified variations of the parameters;
 - Evaluation of both the average value and deviation of [the quality measures](utils/README.md#clustering-quality-measures).
 The deviation is evaluated if multiple instances and/or shuffles (nodes and links reordering) of the input networks are present.

-Executing [algorithms](algorithms/README.md) and [evaluation measures with the accessory processing tools](utils/README.md) are described on the respective pages.
+Executing [algorithms](algorithms/README.md) and [evaluation measures with the accessory processing tools](utils/README.md) are described in the respective pages.

 Clubmark Demo Poster for ICDM18:
 ![Clubmark_Poster-w1024](images/Clubmark_Poster-w1024.jpg)

 ## Motivation

-I have not found any open source cross-platform framework for the [efficient] execution and evaluation of custom applications, which have  significant variation of the time/memory complexity and custom constraints, so decided to write the own one.
+I have not found any open source cross-platform framework for the [efficient] execution and evaluation of custom applications having significant variation of the time/memory complexity and custom constraints, so decided to write the own one.

 Particularly, I had to evaluate various clustering (community detection) algorithms on large networks using specific measures.
 The main challenges are the following:
 - the executing applications (clustering algorithms) being benchmarked have very different (orders of magnitude) time and memory complexity and represented by the applications implemented on various languages (mainly C++, Java, C and Python);
 - the target datasets are very different by structure and size (orders of magnitude varying from KBs to GBs);
-- the accessory evaluating applications (NMI, F1 Scores, ...) have very different (orders of magnitude) time and memory complexity and architecture (single-threaded and multi-threaded applications).
+- the accessory evaluating applications (NMI, F1-Scores, Omega Index) have very different (orders of magnitude) time and memory complexity and architecture (single-threaded and multi-threaded applications).

 Ideally, the applications should be executed in parallel in a way to guarantee that they:
 - are not swapped out from RAM (which happens on the *unconstrained* execution of multiple memory demanding apps) to not affect the efficiency measurements;